manzurahmed/manjaro-software-installation-guide/xampp-on-manjaro.md

 # Download Xampp from Official Website

 1. Download "Xampp for Linux" from ApacheFriends website: https://www.apachefriends.org/download.html
+2. The downloaded file will be saved on the default save folder of your browser.
+In my case, it saved on "Desktop" under my "Home" folder.
+The filename was **xampp-linux-x64-7.4.1-1-installer.run**.

-2. Check this Linux FAQ for installation guidelines: https://www.apachefriends.org/faq_linux.html
+**N.B.** Check this Linux FAQ for installation guidelines: https://www.apachefriends.org/faq_linux.html

 # Install Xampp on Manjaro

+1. Open Terminal.
+Navigate to "Desktop" folder.
-Issue the following two commands to start the automated installer.
+2. Issue the following two commands to start the automated installer.

 ```
 chmod 755 xampp-linux-*-installer.run
 sudo ./xampp-linux-*-installer.run
 ```

+3. After a brief while, Xampp installer will pop up on the screen.
+Follow the instructions of the installer.

 That's all.
 XAMPP is now installed below the /opt/lampp directory.